 Once you’re registered

-- the names of owners
+- the names of the owners

 - a plan of the property’s ‘general’ boundaries - the plan will not show where the exact legal boundaries are

 If you live in Scotland or Northern Ireland